 NPPL's liquidity is expected to remain adequate, with healthy cash flows from operations, supported by cushion available in the form of unutilised working capital limits (FB: ~Rs.
-40 crore and NFB: ~Rs.
-190 crore as of July 31, 2024).
-The average utilisation of its fund-based and non-fund-based limits during the 12-month period ended as of July 31, 2024 was 82% and 66%, respectively.
+51 crore and NFB: ~Rs.
+215 crore as on January 15, 2025).
 The company has repayment obligations of ~Rs.
-75 crore, equity commitment of ~Rs.
-86 crore and planned capex of ~Rs.
-35 - 40 crore in FY2025.
+75-90 crore, pending equity commitment of ~Rs.
+32 crore and planned capex of ~Rs.
+35-40 crore in FY2026P.
 The estimated cash flows from operations, along with lines of credit available are likely to be sufficient to meet these obligations.
-In addition, it enjoys flexibility through provision to avail mobilisation advances against BGs and has option of upstreaming unsecured loans extended to completed HAM assets (by availing top-up debt at SPV level).
+In addition, it enjoys flexibility through provision to avail mobilisation advances against BGs and has the option of upstreaming unsecured loans extended to the completed HAM assets (by availing top-up debt at SPV level).